 RunLayer focuses on three primary capabilities:

-• Large MCP Server Catalog: Access to 18,000+ MCP servers organized in a private registry for team sharing
+- Large MCP Server Catalog: Access to a broad set of MCP servers organized in a private registry for team sharing

-• MCP-Specific Threat Detection: Custom security models detecting tool poisoning, tool shadowing, command injections, and fake MCPs
+- MCP-Specific Threat Detection: Security models for risks such as tool poisoning, tool shadowing, command injections, and fake MCPs

-• No-Code MCP Building: Remix existing tools into custom MCPs without coding, enabling one-click deployments
+- No-Code MCP Building: Remix existing tools into custom MCPs without coding, enabling faster deployments

 Technical Approach

 RunLayer positions itself as addressing MCP sprawl challenges for organizations experiencing rapid AI agent adoption.
-The platform offers both cloud deployment and VPC options for enterprises requiring more infrastructure control.
+The platform offers hybrid deployment with managed SaaS plus self-hosted options for enterprises requiring more infrastructure control.

 Key Architectural Differences